 “Can I get my record sealed?”
 No one wants a criminal record, and everyone deserves a second chance.
 The harsh reality is that ex-offenders are close to half as likely to be considered for employment as those without a criminal past.
 For those that have experienced hiccups with the criminal justice system, sometimes even getting an opportunity for a second chance can be a shameful and overwhelming experience.
 From employment difficulties, inability to obtain housing and credit, changes in custody and parenting plans to driving and firearm privileges, scars on your criminal record can have a lingering effect.

 The good news is that options to remove permanent scars on your criminal record are available.
 At the Law Offices of John Schmidt & Associates, our criminal defense attorney has the resources, experience, and knowledge necessary to assess your specific situation.
 Our team enjoys helping our clients look toward a brighter future.
 We proudly serve clients in Shepherdsville, Louisville, Elizabethtown, Jeffersontown, Mount Washington, and Radcliff, Kentucky.

 How Does Record Sealing Differ From Expungement?

-Two main options to clean up a criminal record include record sealing and expungement.
+When asked “”Can I get my record sealed?” by a client there are two main options to clean up a criminal record: record sealing and expungement.